tgrovers-cloud/Brainwaves/README.md

 OAuth 2.0

-In-memory session handling (v1)

-Architecture (Simple Explanation)
+**How it works (simple)**

 The Android app handles UI and user interaction.

-A Node.js backend handles Spotify authentication and API calls.
+A Node.js backend handles Spotify authentication and API requests.

-When the user links Spotify:

-They log in via Spotify in the browser
+Users log in via Spotify; the backend creates a session token.

-Spotify redirects back with a session token

-The app stores the session token locally

-The app sends the session token to the backend for all playback actions.
+The app sends this token to the backend for all playback actions.

-The backend refreshes Spotify access tokens and talks to Spotify securely.

-Why this setup?

-No Spotify secrets live in the mobile app
+Spotify secrets stay on the backend — never in the mobile app.

-Cleaner separation of concerns

-Easier to scale or swap clients later

-What I Learned
+**Key Skills Demonstrated**

+Mobile development with Kotlin and Compose

-Implementing OAuth flows securely
+Secure OAuth authentication flows

-Designing custom touch interactions (rotary knobs, jog wheels)

-Managing async state between UI and backend
+API integration and backend communication

+Custom touch gestures and animations

+State management and async programming

+**What I learned**

-Structuring a real-world mobile + backend project
+How to structure a mobile + backend project

+How OAuth works in a real production-style flow

+How to build reusable UI components in Compose

+How to debug API integrations end-to-end

+**Improvements I’d make next**

+Persist sessions instead of in-memory storage

+Add better error handling for offline states

+Improve test coverage